ycadevx/jwt-auth-login/README.md

-# Golang Authentication Login Web App
+# Login Authentication with Golang

 *Basic Authentication middleware for Fiber that provides an HTTP basic authentication*